AdamLaurie/ChronIC/README.md

 if you have access to the unrestricted compiler it should be easy enough to re-enable.

+It's also possible to bypass this restriction altogether, as it's enforced by the IDE not the compiler/linker, so when the size limit is reached all you need to do is drop to a shell and run make manually, e.g.

+  'cd CCS/868MHz\ -\ Unrestricted\ CCS\ Platinum && make clean ChronIC_868MHz.out'

 I do my main development under Linux but it's also tested and working under Windows.